lapaset/fullstack_part1/README.md

 # fullstack_part1
-Coursework for https://fullstackopen.com by University of Helsinki
+Coursework for [Fullstack open](https://fullstackopen.com/en/part1) by University of Helsinki

 - Introduction to React
 - Javascript